wp-plugins/wpdiscuz/readme.txt

 * Support Forum: <http://gvectors.com/questions/>

 == Changelog ==
+= 1.0.2 =
+* Fixed Bug : Translations does not work, they come by default when saving

 = 1.0.1 =
 * Changed : Comment Box Header
 * Fixed Bug : CSS Issues
 * Fixed Bug : Layout Issues with some themes